Skip to content

 WeakReference, SoftReference and the Right Way to Build a Cache

-Java gives you four reference strengths — Strong, Soft, Weak, and Phantom — and picking the right one is how you build caches that don't leak.
+Java provides four reference strengths, and choosing the right one is how you build caches that release memory correctly under pressure instead of growing without bounds.

 A Strong reference is your normal Object obj = new Object().
-The GC will never collect it while this reference lives.
+The GC will never collect the referent while any strong reference to it exists.
+This is what every variable assignment creates by default.

-A WeakReference tells the GC: 'collect this whenever you feel like it — I don't need it to survive a GC cycle.'
-WeakHashMap uses this internally: if the key has no strong references elsewhere, the entry is automatically removed.
-This is perfect for metadata caches where the cache entry should live only as long as the key object itself.
+A WeakReference tells the GC: collect this whenever you want — I don't need it to survive a GC cycle.
+WeakHashMap uses this internally: if the key has no strong references outside the map, the entry is automatically removed.
+This is ideal for metadata caches where the cache entry's lifecycle should be bound to the key object's lifecycle.

-A PhantomReference is for post-mortem cleanup — you get notified after the object is finalized but before its memory is reclaimed.
-Used for native resource cleanup (off-heap memory, file handles) as a safer alternative to finalize().
+A PhantomReference is for post-mortem cleanup.
+You get a notification via a ReferenceQueue after the object is enqueued for collection.
+Used for cleaning up native resources (off-heap memory, file handles) as a safer, more predictable alternative to finalize().

 import java.lang.ref.SoftReference;